Audra Moran, President & CEO

 Before joining OCRA, Bibi spent six years managing the finances and operations of a brokerage firm and two years as a technical trainer for an investment bank.
 Bibi graduated with Honors from the Baruch College Zicklin School of Business, with a Masters in Business Administration and a Bachelors in Business Administration.

-Leslie Almiron, Associate Manager, Finance
+Leslie Almiron, Manager, Finance

 Before joining OCRA, Leslie spent three years as a Staff Accountant in Midtown Manhattan specializing in taxation and bookkeeping.
 Leslie graduated from CUNY Queens College with a Bachelor’s Degree in Accounting.